9.4. Configure Network Bridging Using a GUI

 IPconfiguration such as

-IPaddressing is allowed to proceed before any slaves or ports are connected or begin forwarding packets.
+IPaddressing is allowed to proceed before any ports or ports are connected or begin forwarding packets.

-- Select the Bridge menu entry.
+- Click the Add button.
+The Choose a Connection Type window appears.
+Select Bridge and click Create.
 The Editing Bridge connection 1 window appears.

-- Add slave devices by referring to Procedure 6.3, “Adding a Slave Interface to a Bridge” below.
+- Add port devices by referring to Procedure 9.3, “Adding a Port Interface to a Bridge” below.

-- Select the Bridge connection you want to edit from the left hand menu.
+- Select the Bridge connection you want to edit.

 Configuring the Connection Name, Auto-Connect Behavior, and Availability Settings